 Crabtree Junior School was ranked 185th out of 500 primary schools listed in the Sunday Times Parent Power 2019 Best Schools Guide which identifies the highest achieving schools in the UK, ranked by their recent examination results.
 Note that there are over 20,000 primary schools in the UK.

-Basic Characteristics (taken from Analyse School Performance 2019 which uses data from January 2019 census):
+Basic Characteristics (taken from Analyse School Performance 2019 which uses data from January 2019 census.
+Note that the DfE have not provided updated school or national information for 2020: